Asterisk369/OSINT-Basic-to-Advanced/README.md

 ## **OSINT Link** >  [Click ME](https://osint.link/)
-refers to connections and relationships discovered through Open Source Intelligence investigations, as well as tools that help visualize these connections[6].
+OSINT link is refers to connections and relationships discovered through Open Source Intelligence investigations, as well as tools that help visualize these connections[6].

 ## Key Features of OSINT Link Analysis: